String and dilaton equations for counting lattice points in the moduli space of curves: Evaluation at .

 completing the induction. \end{proof} {\em Remarks.} 1.
 The vanishing result of Lemma~\ref{th:van} uses $\sum b_i\leq-2\chi$ where $\chi$ is the Euler characteristic of the cover.
 If we try to interpret Corollary~\ref{th:van2} in a similar way, then we are led to the idea that the Euler characteristic should be $2-2g-(n-p)$ in place of $2-2g-n$ as if setting $p$ of the $b_i$ to be zero {\em removes $p$ punctures.}

 2. The Euler characteristic arguments of Lemma~\ref{th:van} and Corollary~\ref{th:van2} cannot detect connectedness of the cover suggesting there may be further vanishing results.
-This is indeed the case for genus 0. \begin{lemma} If $0<\displaystyle\sum_{i=1}^nb_i\leq2(n-3)$ then $N_{0,n}(b_1,...,b_n)=0$. \end{lemma} \begin{proof} This uses the main recursion relation (\ref{eq:rec1}) which becomes for $g=0$
+This is indeed the case for genus 0 shown in the following lemma. \begin{lemma} If $0<\displaystyle\sum_{i=1}^nb_i\leq2(n-3)$ then $N_{0,n}(b_1,...,b_n)=0$. \end{lemma} \begin{proof} This uses the main recursion relation (\ref{eq:rec1}) which becomes for $g=0$

 where $S=\{1,...,n\}$ and $b_S=(b_1,...,b_n)$.
 The recursion allows $b_i=0$ as explained in the remark at the end of Section~\ref{sec:stringproof}.

 We will prove the vanishing result by induction.
 If $\sum b_i$ is odd then $N_{g,n}$ vanishes so we assume $\sum b_i$ is even.
 When $n=4$, if $0<\sum b_i\leq 2$ then $(b_1,b_2,b_3,b_4)=(2,0,0,0)$ or $(1,1,0,0)$.
 These can be explicitly evaluated using